Find Affordable College Courses

 Youngstown, OH

-Youngstown State University did quite well in this year’s ranking of the best places for natural resources and conservation students to get a bachelor’s degree.
-It came in at #14 on the list.
-Located in the small city of Youngstown, Youngstown State University is a public school with a large student population.
+Youngstown State University landed the #14 spot in the 2023 rankings for the best value bachelor’s degree natural resources and conservation programs.
+Located in the city of Youngstown, Youngstown State University is a public college with a large student population.

 Out-of-state tuition fees for undergraduate students at Youngstown State University are $9,732 per year.